 Two years ago, the Deansmen began recording an extended play album of six songs, partnering with Plaid Productions for the final production.
 The first three songs were completed in 2021 and paid for entirely by Bates Campus Life.

-As with the previous three songs, the Deanmen requested funding through Bates Engage on Sept.
+As with the previous three songs, the Deansmen requested funding through Bates Engage on Sept.
 20, but were denied on Sept.
 24. The Funding & Activities Board (FAB) said that funding the EP required “quite a large sum that does not seem to directly benefit a large majority of the Bates Community.”

 The Deansmen were unsatisfied by this response, arguing that releasing an EP was “something that reflects the arts at Bates College positively, connects alumni, and lets community members have a chance to hear high level music being produced from Bates college clubs.”